 Water is the healthiest option, but tea, coffee and even alcoholic drinks are hydrating too (Credit: BBC/Getty)

 While water is the healthiest option since it has no calories, other drinks also hydrate us, including tea and coffee.
 Although caffeine has a mild diuretic effect, research indicates that tea and coffee still contribute to hydration – and so do alcoholic drinks.
+(Find out if you can eat your way out of a hangover.)

 Drinking to good health